 Curated film screenings

-Further details can be found on the project web site:
+Further details and information can be found at the conference website:

 What to Send

 300 word abstracts, proposals and other forms of contribution should be submitted by Friday 28th October 2016.

 All submissions be minimally double reviewed, under anonymous (blind) conditions, by a global panel drawn from members of the Project Team and the Advisory Board.
 In practice our procedures usually entail that by the time a proposal is accepted, it will have been triple and quadruple reviewed.

 You will be notified of the panel’s decision by Friday 11th November 2016.

 If your submission is accepted for the conference, a full draft of your contribution should be submitted by Friday 3rd March 2017.

 Abstracts may be in Word, RTF or Notepad formats with the following information and in this order:

 a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.

 E-mails should be entitled: Fairy Tales Abstract Submission